MicrosoftDocs/EMDocs/EMDocs/Solutions/mdm-device-management-options.md

 **Advantages**

 - Supports simplified policy control for managing users and devices, now separated by device platform.
-- Supports Android, iOS, Windows 10https://technet.microsoft.com/library/mt147406.aspx, Windows 8.x, and Windows Phone platforms, as well as support for Exchange ActiveSync.
+- Supports Android, iOS, [Windows 10](https://technet.microsoft.com/library/mt147406.aspx), Windows 8.x, and Windows Phone platforms, as well as support for Exchange ActiveSync.
 - Provides a simple, web-based administration & management console that is accessible from any location
 - Supports group-based policies, making it easier to manage large numbers and diverse types of mobile devices
 - Supports advanced mobile device compliance features and functionality, including device root and jailbreak detection